Brooklyn Home Buying Timeline

 • Your attorney is ready to begin due diligence the moment your offer is accepted

-Typical time frame: 1 to 3 months (sometimes faster, sometimes longer)
+Typical timeframe: 1 to 3 months, sometimes faster, sometimes longer

 What happens here: